zhilagithub/salifort-motors-employee-retention/README.md

 The analysis focuses on employee satisfaction, workload, tenure, evaluation scores, salary, promotion history, and other workplace characteristics.

+> **Project Context:** This project was completed as part of the Google Advanced Data Analytics Professional Certificate.

 ## Business Question

 What employee characteristics are associated with turnover, and how effectively can logistic regression identify employees who are likely to leave?

 ## Objectives

-- Explore patterns associated with employee turnover.
+* Explore patterns associated with employee turnover.
-- Identify employee characteristics related to retention and attrition.
+* Identify employee characteristics related to retention and attrition.
-- Build a logistic regression model to predict whether an employee will leave.
+* Build a logistic regression model to predict whether an employee will leave.
-- Evaluate the model using classification metrics such as precision, recall, F1-score, and accuracy.
+* Evaluate the model using classification metrics such as precision, recall, F1-score, and accuracy.

 ## Dataset

 The dataset contains employee-level HR information, including:

-- Satisfaction level
+* Satisfaction level
-- Last evaluation score
+* Last evaluation score
-- Number of projects
+* Number of projects
-- Average monthly hours
+* Average monthly hours
-- Tenure
+* Tenure
-- Work accidents
+* Work accidents
-- Promotion history
+* Promotion history
-- Department
+* Department
-- Salary
+* Salary
-- Employee turnover — target variable
+* Employee turnover (`left`) — target variable

 ## Technologies Used

-- Python
+* Python
-- Pandas
-- Scikit-learn
+* pandas
+* scikit-learn
-- Matplotlib
+* Matplotlib
-- Seaborn
+* Seaborn
-- Jupyter Notebook
+* Jupyter Notebook